r-neal-kelly/nkr/STYLE.md

     }
     ```

-- Interfaces, whether C++20 concepts defined by requires-expressions, abstract virtual classes, structs of function pointers, or anything else that genuinely qualifies as an interface all have the "_i" postfix:
+- Interfaces, whether C++20 concepts defined by requires-expressions, abstract virtual classes, structs of function pointers, or anything else that genuinely qualifies as an interface all have the **_i** postfix:

     ```cpp
     namespace nkr {